Nissan Laurel: Fourth generation (C31; 1980)

-Fifth generation (C32; 1984–1989)
+Fifth generation (C32; 1984)

+Most of the information in this article was translated from the Nissan Laurel article on Japanese Wikipedia at :ja:日産・ローレル.

-In October 1984 the C32 Laurel was released.
+In October 1984, the C32 Laurel was released.
 Osamu Ito, Development Supervisor of the R31/32 Skyline, was assigned to redesign the Laurel.
-He saw the car needed significant changes, and set about doing so.
-Some of the Laurel's new features included a 4-door sedan body, variations in the hardtop, an angular design (including a strong push), and the world's first electric retractable door mirrors.
-The C32 was the last model to be sold in Europe, where the Laurel was replaced by the Nissan Maxima which was not available as a diesel and had a sportier, more luxurious air.
-The Laurel was often used as a taxi in Germany.
+He saw the car needed significant changes and set about doing so.
+Some of the Laurel's new features included a 4-door sedan body, variations in the hardtop, and a more overall angular appearance, and also introduced the world's first electric retractable door mirrors.
+The C32 was the last model to be sold in Europe, where the Laurel was replaced by the front-wheel-drive Nissan Maxima (PU11) which was not available as a diesel and had a sportier, more luxurious air.

 The C32 were fitted with a variety of gasoline engines, inline-fours and V6 engines ranging from 1.8 to 3.0 liters.
-Some engines, like the L24 and the electronically carburetted VG30S were reserved for export.
+Some engines, like the L24 and the electronically carbureted VG30S were reserved for export.
 The C32 Laurel also came with the LD28 diesel.
-In 1987 there were a minor facelift which basically were bigger bumpers, new grilles, and new lights in the front and back.
+In 1987, there were a minor facelift which revised the bumpers, new grilles and new lights in the front and back.
 The LD28 diesel engine were swapped out in favor of the similarly dimensioned RD28.
-This generation was the first Laurel to be equipped with a V6 engine.
+This generation was the only Laurel to be equipped with a V6 engine.
+The suspension remained as the MacPherson struts for the front wheels and semi-trailing arm with 4-links for the rear suspension from the Skyline.

+If the Laurel was installed with the "Super Sonic Suspension" system, a sonar module was mounted under the front bumper and scanned the road surface, adjusting the suspension accordingly via actuators mounted on all four coil over shock absorbers and the front suspension was installed with a multi-link suspension.
+There was also a switch on the center console that allowed the driver to limit the adjustment information being provided by the sonar sensor, and change the setting from "Auto" to "Soft", "Medium" or "Hard" settings.
+The speed-sensitive rack-and-pinion power steering could also be separately reduced for a sporting feeling, and the suspension setting would modify both the steering feel and the shift points on the automatic transmission.